On groups with EDT0L word problem: Introduction

+where $|\cdot|_x$ counts the instances of the letter $x$ in $w$.
+By definition, we see that $D_1$ is a proper subset of the word problem of $\mathbb Z$ (taking $a_1$ as the generator $1$ and $b_1$ as $-1$).
+It was shown in~\cite[Theorem~9]{Ehrenfeucht1977} that the language $D_n$ is not EDT0L for $n\geq 8$.
+This was later strengthened in~\cite[Theorem~6.3.2]{Brigitte1987} where it was shown that $D_1$ is not EDT0L.
+However, this result and the techniques used therein were not helpful in proving \cref{thm:main}.

 This paper is organised as follows.
-In \cref{sec:EDT0L-languages}, we define the families of (finite-index) EDT0L languages, and provide some tools for proving that an EDT0L language has finite index.
-In \cref{sec:edt0l-closure-props}, we give a self-contained proof that the class of EDT0L languages is closed under string transduction.
+In \cref{sec:background} we fix some terminology about geodesic words.
+In \cref{sec:EDT0L-languages} we define the families of EDT0L and finite-index EDT0L languages, and provide some tools for proving that an EDT0L language has finite index.
+In \cref{sec:edt0l-closure-props} we prove that the class of EDT0L languages is closed under string transduction.
 In \cref{sec:edt0l-wp} we prove that if the word problem of a group is EDT0L, then it is EDT0L of finite index, and obtain \cref{lem:taking-a-submonoid-of-EDT0L}.
-In \cref{sec:multiple-context-free}, we define a \emph{non-permuting, non-erasing, non-branching multiple context-free grammar} to be a multiple context-free grammar that does not permit permutation of variables, does not allow erasure of variables, and restricts productions to maintain a single nonterminal.
+In \cref{sec:multiple-context-free} we define a \emph{non-permuting, non-erasing, non-branching multiple context-free grammar} to be a multiple context-free grammar that does not permit permutation of variables, does not allow erasure of variables, and restricts productions to maintain a single nonterminal.
 For ease of reference, we refer to such a grammar as a \emph{restricted \MCF\ grammar} (abbreviated \emph{\RMCFG}) throughout the paper.
 We prove that every finite-index EDT0L language is the language of an \RMCFG.
 Finally, in \cref{sec:main-theorem}, we prove \cref{thm:main,thm:cormain}.